Wen Xiaoyan

 Wen Xiaoyan (born 12 October 1997) is a Chinese Paralympic athlete.
 She represented China at the 2016 Summer Paralympics and she won two gold medals and one silver medal.
 She also won three gold medals at the 2020 Summer Paralympics held in Tokyo, Japan.

+Career

-She won the gold medal in the women's long jump T37 event and the silver medal in the women's 400 metres T37 event.
+Wen won the gold medal in the women's long jump T37 event and the silver medal in the women's 400 metres T37 event.
 In the women's 4 × 100 metres relay T35-T38 event she won the gold medal together with Jiang Fenfen, Chen Junfei and Li Yingli.

-At the 2017 World Para Athletics Championships held in London, United Kingdom, she won the gold medal in the women's long jump T37 event.
+At the 2017 World Para Athletics Championships held in London, United Kingdom, Wen won the gold medal in the women's long jump T37 event.
 Two years later at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates she won three gold medals and one silver medal.
 She won the gold medal in the women's 100 metres T37, women's 200 metres T37 and women's long jump T37 events.
 She also won the silver medal in the 4 x 100 metres relay event.